mongodb/specifications/source/connection-monitoring-and-pooling/tests/README.rst

     Possible values (0 is not allowed):

     - a negative value—never begin a Run;
-    - a positive value—the minimal interval between Runs in milliseconds.
+    - a positive value—the desired interval between Runs in milliseconds.

 - ``operations``: A list of operations to perform.
 All operations support the following fields: